shadowroot2/gree_ac/README.md

 Secure key is: Lz5Op8Rs2Uv4Xy5A
 8. Save this key to somewhere
 9. Add AC to Gree+ app (it will add it to your WiFi router)
-10. Get IP adress of AC from your WiFi router (for example it 192.168.10.3)
+10. Get IP address of AC from your WiFi router (for example it 192.168.10.3)
 11. Write simple script like test.php:
 ```php
 <?php